walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 The policy is chosen only while creating a new key.
 Restored keys retain their persisted policy; changing the default never weakens or recreates an existing key.

+`BiometricTimedReuse(timeoutSeconds)` is available for a fixed 1–30 second, non-sliding reuse interval.
+It also requires P-256, strong biometrics, and no device-credential fallback, but intentionally permits new biometric enrollment without invalidating the key.
+Android requires API 30 or newer and reports `PlatformKeyStore` enforcement;
+iOS reports `ProviderProcess` enforcement, which may end reusable authorization earlier but never extends it past the configured interval.
+It has no action, session, or batch scope.

 ## Receiving credentials

 Start an issuance session to resolve the offer and retain the exact reviewed